 Luminescence is the result of a chemical or biochemical reaction.
 Luminescence detection is simpler optically than fluorescence detection because luminescence does not require a light source for excitation or optics for selecting discrete excitation wavelengths.
 A typical luminescence optical system consists of a light-tight reading chamber and a PMT detector.
 Some plate readers offer filter wheel or tunable wavelength monochromator optical systems for selecting specific luminescent wavelengths.

-Reaction causes the sample to emit light that can be measured by a PMT detector
+Figure 2.
+Reaction causes the sample to emit light that can be measured by a PMT detector.

 Common applications include luciferase -based gene expression assays, as well as cell viability, cytotoxicity, and biorhythm assays based on the luminescent detection of ATP.